awsdocs/amazon-s3-userguide/doc_source/storage_lens_with_organizations.md

 **Note**
 This action also automatically stops all organization\-level dashboards created by that delegated administrator from aggregating new storage metrics\.
-The delegate administrator accounts will still be able to see the historic data for those dashboards according to their respective retention periods\.
+The delegate administrator accounts will still be able to see the historic data for those dashboards while data is available for queries\.